- Description of the graduate programs

-The department policy is to support all full-time graduate students in their first year and attempt to provide full financial for all students who maintain satisfactory academic progress in their subsequent years through teaching assistantships, research internships, or fellowships, if such support is needed (a few exceptions are students employed outside the university).
+The department policy is to support all full-time graduate students in their first year, to guarantee three years of support, and to attempt to provide full financial for all students who maintain satisfactory academic progress in their subsequent years through teaching assistantships, research internships, or fellowships, if such support is needed (a few exceptions are students employed outside the university).

 Superior students are offered graduate fellowships.
-These provide full tuition remission and a stipend of at least $22,000 for the academic year, with no teaching obligations.
+These provide full tuition remission, a stipend of at least $29,000 for the academic year, and health benefits, with no teaching obligations.
 It is generally possible for fellows to supplement their stipends through teaching assignments.
 They are also eligible for support during the summer.